GauthierBassereau/World-Model/README.md

 ## 4. Data

--  Learning diverse world dynamics, interactions between objects -> Kinetics 700 (~700Gb) ---(?)--> OpenVid1M, HowTo100M, Ego4D, Something-Something V2, EPIC-KITCHENS
+-  Learning diverse world dynamics, interactions between objects -> Kinetics 700 (~700Gb) ---(?)--> OpenVid1M, HowTo100M, Ego4D, Something-Something V2, EPIC-KITCHENS, EgoDex
 -  Learning robot interactions + action conditioning with world -> DROID (~400Gb) ---(?)--> SOAR, agibot_alpha

 Note: most of these datasets have language instructions for each video -> I wonder how fast the WM can learn to condition its generation on text instead of action ?